sagihaider/COVID_Sentiment_Twitter/README.md

 # 6. Implemention and basic codes for first model

-First basic [Twitter Sentiment Analysis](https://github.com/sagihaider/COVID_Sentiment_Twitter/blob/master/Covid19_Twitter_SentimentAnalysis.ipynb) model for youe help.
+First basic [Twitter Sentiment Analysis](https://github.com/sagihaider/COVID_Sentiment_Twitter/blob/master/Covid19_Twitter_SentimentAnalysis.ipynb) model for your help.
 Please use this as a base model to develop more advanced model and try to improve the performance of the model.

+* A lot of students gets confused about what does it mean by improving the model.
+To read more, please [click me](https://www.analyticsvidhya.com/blog/2015/12/improve-machine-learning-results/) an article from analyticsvidhya.com.

+* 3 Building Blocks of Machine Learning you Should Know as a Data Scientist.
+To read more, please [click me](https://www.analyticsvidhya.com/blog/2020/06/3-building-blocks-machine-learning-data-scientist/#:~:text=And%20the%20Three%20Key%20Building,Processing%20and%20Storing%20the%20Data)

 ***